 "There is a major disruption looming," Cook told Bloomberg, citing self-driving technology, electric vehicles and ride-hailing.
 "You've got kind of three vectors of change happening generally in the same time frame.
 If you've driven an electric car, it's actually a marvelous experience. "

 Cook's comments are particularly timely, following indications that Apple's exclusive focus on self-driving technology has accelerated in recent months.

-from the California DMV to test self-driving vehicles on public roads, and is rumored to be planning to test its self-driving car software platform in three 2015 Lexus RX450h SUVs.
+In April, the company was granted a permit from the California DMV to test self-driving vehicles on public roads, and is rumored to be planning to test its self-driving car software platform in three 2015 Lexus RX450h SUVs.
 The SUVs have already been spotted out on the road fitted with a range of sensors and cameras.

 Apple is thought to have several teams working on different aspects of its automotive software.
 In Canada, a team of two dozen former BlackBerry QNX customers are said to be developing the base operating system, while another team is working on the software that will run on it, such as a heads-up display and self-driving capabilities.

 A report by Bloomberg last October claimed Apple could return to developing its own vehicle in future, or partner with existing carmakers, but given Cook's latest comments, any prospect of an Apple Car seems some way off, at least for now.